Calculus 2

 11.3: The Integral Test

-You can use the integral test for divergence as well, if $a_n$ can be a continuous, positive, and decreasing function.
+You can use the integral test for divergence as well, if

 The P-Test